-HCA 7740 Legal Aspects in Health Care

 MHR 6503 Law, Regulation and the Workplace

-MHS 7002/MAJ 7002 Legal Aspects and Policy of Homeland Security

 MOL 6600 Legal and Ethical Aspects of Organizations

 MPA 6503 Administrative Law

 MSM Core 18 credits

 Total of core and concentration courses is 12 courses or 36 credits.

 M.S.M. with a Concentration in Public Administration

 The MPA concentration provides students the opportunity to explore Federal, State, and local administrative practices, administrative law, budgeting, and public policy.

 Courses

-MGT 6501 Organization Theory and Design

-MGT 6502 Academic Research Writing

-MGT 6503 Leadership Development and Change Management

-MGT 7400 Analysis of Decision Making

-MGT 7800 Strategy in Organizations

-MGT 8000 MSM Business Simulation

-MPA 6501 Seminar in Public Administration

-MPA 6503 Administrative Law

-MPA 7202 Public Budgeting Systems
+MPA 7202

+MGT 6400 Global Leadership MGT 6502 Academic Research Writing MGT 7300 Business Finance MGT 7750 Strategy and Decision-Making MIS 7000 IT in Business MGT 8000 MSM Business Simulation MPA 6501 Seminar in Public Administration MPA 6503 Administrative Law

 MPA 7502 Analysis of Public Policy

 Two Electives

 MSM Core 18 credits

 Total of core and concentration courses is 12 courses or 36 credits.

-M.S.M. with a Concentration in Sports Management
+M.S.M. with a Concentration in Sport Management

+Public Budgeting Systems

 The Sport Management concentration equips students with the skills and abilities necessary in one of the largest industries in the world.
-Students will demonstrate knowledge in areas such as sports law, governance, service, strategy, forecasting and risk.
+Students will demonstrate knowledge in areas such as sport law, governance, service, strategy, forecasting and risk.

-Two Electives: It is recommended that students who did not complete an undergraduate sports management internship or have experience working in the field of sports management take MSP 7503, Sports Administration Graduate Internship as one of their

-electives.
-S tudents can also take M SP 7510, Cert ified Athleti c Administrator 1, and MSP 7511, 0 ertified Athletic Adminis strator 2, if

-they plan to take the Certified Athletic Administrators exam.
+Two Electives: It is recommended that students who did not complete an undergraduate sport management internship or does not have experience working in the field of sport management take MSP 7503, Sport Administration Graduate Internship as one of their electives.
+Students can also take MSP 7510, Certified Athletic Administrator 1, and MSP 7511, Certified Athletic Administrator 2, if take the Certified Athletic Administrators they plan

 Courses

-MGT 6501 Organizat ion Theory and l Design

-MGT 6502 MGT 6502 Academic Research Writing
+MGT 6400 Global Leadership MGT 6502 Academic Research Writing

-MGT 6503 MGT 6503 Leadership Development and Change Management

-MGT 7400 Analysis of Decision Making

-MGT 7800 GT 7800 Strategy in Organizations

-MGT 8000 MGT 8000 MSM Business Simulation
+MGT 7300 Business Finance

+MGT 7750 Strategy and Decision-Making

+MIS 7000 IT in Business

-MSP 7500 MSP 7500 Business Strategy in Sports Management
+MSP 7500 Business Strategy in Sport Management

-MSP 7502 MSP 7502 Sports Economics and Finance
+MSP 7502 Sport Economics and Finance

-MSP 7504 MSP 7504 Sports Law Governance and Compliance
+MSP 7504 Sport Law, Governance and Compliance

-MSP 7506 Sports Ser vice and Even t Marketing
+MSP 7506 Sport Service and Event Marketing

-Two Elect ives
+Two Electives

+One of the following two courses:

+MGT 8000 MSM Business Simulation

+OR

+MSP 8800 Olympic Experience Capstone

 MSM Core 18 credits

 Total of core and concentration courses is 12 courses or 36 credits.

 Graduate Certificates

 The College of Business offers graduate certificates in Finance, Health Care Administration, Human Resource Management, Management Information Systems, Marketing Management, Nonprofit Management, and Organizational Leadership.
 Students must have a 3.0 or higher GPA in order to earn a certificate.
 All students interested in completing a graduate certificate must:

 - 1. Submit a graduate admissions application along with the non-refundable application fee.

 - 2. Submit official transcript(s) documenting completion of an accredited bachelor's degree.

-GRADUATE CERTIFICATE IN ENVIRONMENTAL SUSTAINABILITY
+GRADUATE CERTIFICATE IN BUSINESS COMMUNICATIONS

-Students who wish to receive a graduate certificate in Environmental Sustainability must complete the five courses listed below.
+Students who wish to receive a graduate certificate in Business Communications must complete the five courses listed below.
 When students are enrolled in their last course for completion of the certificate program, they must complete the Graduate Certificate Program Form and submit it to the Office of the Registrar.

 Certificate Requirements

 Requirements List

-MBA 7802 Economic and Financial Analysis of Environmental Issues

-MBA 7803 Project Management with Sustainable Green Technologies
+MCM 6100 Multi-Media Communication

+MCM 6101 Communication Writing

-MBA 7804 Environmental Regulations and Ethical Issues
+MCM 6102 Legal and Ethical Issues

-MBA 7805 Strategic Planning for Sustainable Organizations

-MBA 7810 Principles of Environmental Sustainability
+MCM 6103 Communication Analytics

+MCM 6104 Strategic Communication

 GRADUATE CERTIFICATE IN FINANCE

 Students who wish to receive a graduate certificate in Finance must complete any five finance courses listed below, in addition to any prerequisites for those courses.
 When students are enrolled in their last course for completion of the certificate program, they must complete the Graduate Certificate Program Form and submit to the Office of the Registrar.

 Certificate Requirements

 Requirements List

-MBA 7200 Financial Management
+MBA 7250 Financial Analysis

-MBA 7200 has the prerequisite FIN 305 or MHR 7830
+MBA 7250 has the prerequisite FIN 305, MBA 5900, or equivalent.

 Choose four of the following six courses: